 - 1. Prior to certification of the special exception site plan, the following revisions shall be made, or information shall be provided: - a.
-Provide a bicycle lane along the subject property's entire frontage of Springfield Road on the special exception plan, unless modified by the operating agency with written correspondence. - b.
+Provide a bicycle lane along the subject property's entire frontage of Springfield Road on the special exception plan. - b.
 Provide dimensions for all sidewalks and trails on-site on the special exception plan.
-All sidewalks shall be at least 6 feet wide in accordance with the 2022 Approved Bowie-Mitchellville and Vicinity Master Plan, unless modified by the operating agency with written correspondence. - c.
+All sidewalks shall be at least 6 feet wide in accordance with the 2022 Approved Bowie-Mitchellville and Vicinity Master Plan. - c.
+Provide additional public utility easements (PUEs) to provide continuity to the PUEs located along the fronts of Lots 47 to Lots 57 and Lots 17 to Lots 36 on the special exception plan. - d.
 Provide the following notes on the special exception plan and revise the representative architectural plans to demonstrate the following: - (1) "All dwelling units shall have front facades finished with a minimum of 60 percent brick or other masonry.
 The first floor of all front facades shall be finished with full brick or other masonry." - (2) "All single-family attached end walls shall feature, at a minimum, four points of architectural fenestration on the first floor, three points of architectural fenestration on the second floor, roof line detail, and shutters on all windows to provide a balanced and harmonious composition." - (3) "All highly visible single-family attached end walls, as shown on the Applicant's provided 'Visibility Exhibit,' shall be finished with full brick or other masonry on the first floor."